Registered Behavior Technician (RBT®)

-An ABA therapist applicant should be someone who is reliable, creative, positive, and has the initiative to help manage ABA programs for children with autism and other disabilities.
-Our ABA therapists are responsible for working closely with a Board Certified Behavior Analyst (BCBA®) to implement 1:1 interventions using ABA principles and techniques to children with autism and related disorders.
+An RBT® applicant should be reliable, creative, and have an enthusiasm to work well with the client, fellow RBTs, supervisors, parents, and other team members.
+They should have excellent communication skills to collaborate with their teams and create successful ABA programs.
+RBTs are responsible for working closely with a Board Certified Behavior Analyst (BCBA®) to implement 1:1 interventions using ABA principles and techniques to children with autism and related disorders.
 They implement behavioral treatment plans predominately in the home setting.
 Ongoing training is provided.

-- Following an in-home ABA program supervised by a BCBA
+- Implementing an in-home ABA program supervised by a BCBA®

 - Collecting data based on client response and behavior